 Odin Sphere is really a mixed bag, with spectacular graphics, quirky characters, a mediocre story and a flawed combat system.
 Despite that, or maybe because of it, Odin Sphere will be a â€˜love itâ€™ or â€˜hate itâ€™ type of game.
 And both sides will argue vehemently that their â€˜sideâ€™ is right.

-The Good: Odinâ€™s Sphere is gob-smackingly gorgeous to look at.
+Pros: Odinâ€™s Sphere is gob-smackingly gorgeous to look at.

-The Bad: Combat is daunting at its best and down-right awful at its worst.
+Cons: Combat is daunting at its best and down-right awful at its worst.